getlantern/lantern-roadmap/lep/DRAFT/005_KScope_Server.md

 ## Background

-Lantern peers find out about available peer proxies via the [kscope][] algorithm, which involves ads being forwarded along a chain of trusted peers along randomized but stable routes.
+Lantern peers find out about available peer proxies via the [Kaleidoscope] algorithm, which involves ads being forwarded along a chain of trusted peers along randomized but stable routes.